We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 While it doesn’t come with too many sound options, the machine is simple to use and great if you really want the noise of a fan without the fan.

 As far as customer reviews go, the Dohm Classic is a slam dunk.
 Buyers really love the product for its simplicity, versatility, and soothing sound.
-Many customers say that they cannot possibly live without it, and some of our own friends and acquaintances swear by it.
+Many customers say that they can’t possibly live without it, and some of our own friends and acquaintances swear by it.
 When we used the product for the night, we quickly loved its soft sound and constant rhythm.

 On the other hand, some customers don’t find the noise loud enough to block out certain sounds, such as lower bass volumes or shrill pitches.
 Others are disappointed by the lack of variety and subtle adjustments.